jiftechnify/zig-qoi/memo.md

     - It makes the for loop unrolled, and the value in the loop variable compile-time known as an additional effect.
     - If you use bare for loop, compiler complains with the error like: `error: values of type '[N]SomeType' must be comptime-known, but index value is runtime-known`

+- We can skip tests according to some runtime conditions by returning `error.SkipZigTest`.